NaveenaVS/Tipolator/README.md

 ## Notes

-Describe any challenges encountered while building the app.
+Describe any challenges encountered while building the app: Creating a gif link compatible to be displayed in the README took an extremely long time to figure out.

 ## License